dartess/dartess-eslint-plugin/README.md

 ## Next steps

-If you'are using React, you also probably will want to add [eslint-plugin-react-refresh](https://www.npmjs.com/package/eslint-plugin-react-refresh).
+If you are using React, you also probably will want to add [eslint-plugin-react-refresh](https://www.npmjs.com/package/eslint-plugin-react-refresh).
 This plugin requires manual setup for you build tools.

+If you are using Mobx with legacy decorators, you have to enable rule `mobx/missing-make-observable` manually.

 ## Usage rules